ewolff/ewolff.com/_posts/2025-03-31-Gaslighting-AIs.md

 psychological concept: "the manipulation of someone into questioning their own perception of reality".
 LLMs generate text.
 They do not perceive reality.
-The text argue that this attack might still work because the training set is written by humans therefore concepts light gaslighting work.
+The text argue that this attack might still work because the training set is written by humans therefore concepts like gaslighting work.
 However, we must never forget that LLMs are text generators.
 They do not have emotions as the paper says.
 Therefore, for the rest of the text I will use the term "text generator" which I